bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 22: The tip priors.</figcaption>
 </figure>

 Note that this is a time-consuming process, especially for large phylogenies.
-In order to automate this process, we have also provided the R script `scripts/add_age_uncertainty.R`, which can automatically add age uncertainty to a BEAST2 XML file.
-To use this script, first set up an XML file with your complete analysis setup, containing all the elements except for the tip age priors.
-Then, create an R table similar to the one shown above, containing a column `taxa` with the name of each fossil and columns `min_age` and `max_age` for the lower and upper bounds of each age interval.
+In order to automate this process, we have also provided the R script `scripts/add_age_uncertainty.R`, which can automatically add age uncertainty priors to tips in a BEAST2 XML file.
+To use this script, first create an XML file with your complete analysis setup, containing all the elements except for the tip age priors.
+Then, create an R table similar to the one shown above, containing a column `taxa` with the name of each tip and columns `min_age` and `max_age` for the lower and upper bounds of each age interval.
 You can then run the script to produce an XML file containing the age uncertainty for each tip.

 ### Setting up MCMC